 A great destination for culture-vultures, Munich is home to many art galleries, theatres, royal palaces and historic churches.
 Its attractive city centre is the perfect blend of modern and traditional architecture.

 Another destination for beach lovers, Seebad Heringsdorf is a popular resort town on Usedom Island in Western Pomerania.

 One of three ‘Emperor’s Spas’, the area is known as the ‘Bathtub of Berlin’ and features long sandy beaches and scenic architecture.
 It has a history of attracting the upper classes and even royalty, including Emperor Wilhelm II.

 Rothenburg, with its preserved medieval old town, is popular with tourists from all around the world.
 Visitors can walk along the top of the city walls, or, alternatively, climb to the top of the 200 foot town hall tower for views of the entire town.
 For something a little different, those with a strong stomach should head to the slightly gruesome, yet extremely interesting, Medieval Crime Museum.

 With so many must-see destinations in Germany, it’s really difficult to narrow it down to just ten.
 Whether you want to spend your summer relaxing on a beach, exploring medieval villages, taking in the country’s rich culture, or hiking through the mountains, Germany really does have something for everyone.

-This article was published in August 2015.
+This article was last updated in February 2021.